amzn/ads-advanced-tools-docs/.github/ISSUE_TEMPLATE/documentation-bug-report.md

 ---

-If you need help troubleshooting a problem with the Amazon Ads API, visit the [Amazon Ads API service desk](https://amzn-clicks.atlassian.net/servicedesk/customer/portal/2/group/2).
+If you need help troubleshooting a problem with the Amazon Ads API, contact our support team at [ads-api-support@amazon.com](mailto:ads-api-support@amazon.com).
+For help with onboarding, visit the [Amazon Ads API service desk](https://amzn-clicks.atlassian.net/servicedesk/customer/portal/2/group/2).
 Issues are for reporting documentation bugs and requesting enhancements only.

 **Describe the bug**
 A clear and concise description of what the bug is.